KyndallB/Wombus-World/README.md

  </p>

-The script folder contains a Jupyter Notebook script used to perform data transformation in Python and load the transformed data into SQL for easy reference.
+The script folder contains Jupyter Notebook scripts used to perform data transformation in Python and load the transformed data into SQL for easy reference.
-1. The "NonImputation Model.ipynb" file is most relevant and contain the data transformations, regression analysis, and  visualizations.
+1. The "NonImputation Model.ipynb" file is most relevant and contains the data transformations, regression analysis, and  visualizations.
 2. The "Transformed_and_loaded.ipynb" file contains a regression model based on imputed data which is comparably less accurate.